Loading…

 How AI image generation actually works for marketing teams in 2026 — tools, costs, brand control and the legal grey zones to watch.

-AI image generation has moved from toy to tool.
-In 2026, marketing teams routinely produce ad creatives, blog imagery, social posts and product mockups with AI — at a fraction of the time and cost of traditional photography or illustration.
-The catch: the tools have rough edges around brand consistency, legal grey zones and quality control.
+The catch: the tools still have rough edges around brand consistency, legal grey zones and quality control.
 This guide is a pragmatic walkthrough for business use.

 The current generation of image models reliably handles: